Money and Power | Immigration | Religion | Infrastructure | Culture | Law | Essays

 Why can’t I take a train from Chattanooga to Nashville?
 Lawmakers are talking, but challenges run deep | 2023 | Chattanooga Times Free Press | State and local lawmakers have talked of reviving passenger rail in every decade since it left Chattanooga.
 Is this time any different?

-After nightmare loss of family on Chattanooga street corner, what could justice ever really look like? | 2024 | Chattanooga Times Free Press Bundled in monochrome dark green, his young child ran around the bridge, restrained by a yellow harness with a leash managed by his wife.
+After nightmare loss of family on Chattanooga street corner, what could justice ever really look like? | 2024 | Chattanooga Times Free Press | Bundled in monochrome dark green, his young child ran around the bridge, restrained by a yellow harness with a leash managed by his wife.
 Then a bang, and the minivan came spinning toward them.
+Story was part of series that won first place for public service reporting at the 2025 Tennessee Press Association journalism awards.

-Food issues run deep at Washington State Penitentiary | 2018 | Walla Walla Union-Bulletin | Food quality declined and costs when up at the local penitentiary—and statewide—as a controversial business arm of the Department of Corrections took over the kitchens.
+Food issues run deep at Washington State Penitentiary | 2018 | Walla Walla Union-Bulletin | Food quality declined and costs when up at the local penitentiary — and statewide — when a business arm of the Department of Corrections took over the kitchens.

 Land of Usher | 2024 | Chattanooga Times Free Press | How Chattanooga shaped Usher Raymond.

-How a soldier saved by Signal Mountain’s Larry Taylor fought to see him receive the military’s highest honor | 2013 | Chattanooga Times Free Press | A Vietnam War battle, a daring helicopter recuse—and a man’s yearslong push to get Larry Taylor the Medal of Honor.
+How a soldier saved by Signal Mountain’s Larry Taylor fought to see him receive the military’s highest honor | 2023 | Chattanooga Times Free Press | A Vietnam War battle, a daring helicopter recuse — and a man’s yearslong push to get his old combat buddy the Medal of Honor.

-Queens of Walla Walla | 2017 | Walla Walla Union-Bulletin | In a conservative agricultural region undergoing a cultural and economic transformation, a local drag queen has commanded a passionate following.
+Queens of Walla Walla | 2017 | Walla Walla Union-Bulletin | In a conservative agricultural region undergoing a cultural and economic transformation, a local drag queen commands a passionate following.

 Animal Rights Activists Rescued Two Piglets From Slaughter.
 They Wanted to Get Caught. | 2022 | The New Republic | Liberating the pigs from a Smithfield facility was just the first step in Wayne Hsiung and Paul Darwin Picklesimer’s grand plan.
 Now they want their legal case to start a sea change in animal rights.